Looking for fun things to do in Boston during February vacation week with your kids and teens?

 Take the MBTA Ferry from Long Wharf on Boston's Downtown Waterfront over to Charlestown and go on a free tour to explore Old Ironsides - a.k.a. the USS Constitution, a site on Boston's Freedom Trail.

 The active duty Navy crew members who serve as guides will entertain your teenagers (and you) with tales about the 200+ year old ship's history fighting Barbary pirates and defending America during the War of 1812.
-Even though it's school vacation week, your kids will learn some history without realizing it - and also have a great time.
+Although school vacation week means, of course, no classroom lessons, your kids will soak up more history than you might expect without realizing it - and also have a great time.

 More about free USS Constitution tours